Evolutionary Automata and Deep Evolutionary Computation: Expressiveness of Evolutionary Automata

 Now, we are ready to present the main result on expressiveness of evolutionary automata.
 It would be natural to ask whether evolutionary automata accept recursively enumerable languages as Turing machines do, however a stronger result has been obtained:

-\begin{Theorem} ({\sc On conditional acceptance of any terminal language over a given alphabet})\\ If we can decide that a word $w$ is or not in TL(EFA), then TL(EFA) coincides with the class of all languages in the alphabet $X$.
+\begin{Theorem} ({\sc On acceptance of any terminal language over a given alphabet})\\ TL(EFA) coincides with the class of all languages in the alphabet $\Sigma$.

 {\em Proof:} The justification is somehow similar to proofs of Theorems 5.1 and 5.2.
-We show that given a formal language $L$, i.e., a set of finite words in the alphabet $X$, there is an EFA $A $ such that $A$ accepts $L$.
+We show that given a formal language $L$, i.e., a set of finite words in the alphabet $\Sigma$, there is an EFA $A$ such that $A$ accepts $L$.
 To do this, for each word $w$, we build a finite automaton $A_w$ that given a word $w$ as its input, accepts only the word $w$, and given any other word $u$, it outputs $u$, which goes as input to the next finite automaton in the EFA $A$.
-In both cases, the automaton $A_w $ comes to a terminal state.
+In both cases, the automaton $A$ comes to a terminal state pending that there exists $A_u$ accepting $u$, otherwise $u$ is rejected.
 Then taking any sequence $E = \{A[t] = A_w, \;w \in L\}$ of such automata, we obtain the necessary evolutionary finite automaton $A$. $\Box$ \end{Theorem}

 Firstly, we can conclude that EFA accept not some but all context-free and context-sensitive languages over a given alphabet.